Kameleoon/aws-lambda-edge-starter-kit/README.md

 ### External Data Fetching & Caching

 SDK configuration and collected data is stored in-memory in the Lambda function.
-In some cases, when the data is too large, it may cause the Lambda function to break.
-We address this issue by giving the developers option to cache the data more efficiently by using AWS services like `S3`, `DynamoDB`, or `CloudFront`.
+In some cases, when the data is too large, the Lambda function may break.
+To address this, you can cache the data more efficiently using AWS services like `S3`, `DynamoDB`, or `CloudFront`.

 You can find basic examples of caching SDK configuration in `src/examples/configurationCache.ts` and caching SDK stored data in `src/examples/dataCache.ts`.
 These basic examples store data in AWS Lambda cache for more details on working with AWS service reference [official AWS documentation](https://aws.amazon.com/blogs/networking-and-content-delivery/leveraging-external-data-in-lambdaedge/).